islamkebsi50-max/Az/replit.md

 ## Deployment Status

-✅ **Ready for Production:**
+✅ **Production Ready:**
+- ✅ Dense mobile header with all navigation icons visible and compact
-- Fully responsive design optimized for all devices
+- ✅ Fully responsive design optimized for all devices
-- Mobile-first approach ensures fast loading on mobile networks
+- ✅ Mobile-first approach ensures fast loading on mobile networks
-- Dark mode support for better accessibility
+- ✅ Dark mode support for better accessibility
-- Bilingual interface (Arabic/English) with proper text direction
+- ✅ Bilingual interface (Arabic/English) with proper text direction
-- All pages tested and functional
+- ✅ All pages tested and functional
-- Performance optimized with Tailwind CSS CDN
+- ✅ Performance optimized with Tailwind CSS CDN

-**Ready to Deploy:** The application can be published to Replit's production environment.
+**Ready to Deploy:** The application is ready to be published to production with Replit's deployment tools.